durkes/11ty-foundation-starter/README.md

 Edit the source files in the `src` directory to customize your project:

-- Modify layouts in the `_layouts` directory.
+- Modify layouts in the `_layouts` directory
-- Add or change styles in the `css` directory.
+- Add or change styles in the `css` directory
-- Update or add page content in the `pages` directory.
+- Update or add page content in the `pages` directory

-## Contributing

-Contributions to this project are welcome.
-Please ensure to update tests as appropriate.